Payne-in-Bahrain/u2_lessons_oauth_authentication/README.md

 ### What is it?

 OAuth is an open standard that provides **client applications** access to **resources** of a service such as Google with the permission of the resources' **owner**.

+With OAuth, when you connect an application to your Google account, for example, you don't have to share your Google password with that application.
+Instead, OAuth facilitates the generation of access tokens.
+These access tokens act as a secure way for the application to interact with your Google account on your behalf.
+This way, even if the access token is compromised, your actual password remains confidential, adding an extra layer of security to your online interactions.

 There are numerous OAuth Providers including: